French accents are sneaky creatures.

 Instead, I recommend you to change your keyboard’s layout.
 You can use the UK extended or US international keyboards for example.
 These two keyboards allow you to use a combination of keys to type French accents while keeping your normal keyboard layout.

-How to use ALT codes to type French accents on a PC
+How to use French accent does (ALT codes) to type French accents on a PC

 À : Alt – 0192